thupham96/100-python-projects/Day87_Breakout_Game/README.md

 ## How to Run

-1. Save the code to a file named `main.py`.

-2. Clone the repository or copy the code:
+1. Clone the repository or copy the code:

    ```bash
    git clone https://github.com/thupham96/100-python-projects.git